-^{1.} The Special Interest designation is typically based on one or more of the following factors: technological complexity; congressional interest; a large commitment of resources; or the program is critical to the achievement of a capability or set of capabilities, part of a system of systems, or a joint program.
-Programs that already meet the MDAP and MAIS thresholds cannot be designated as Special Interest.

-^{2.} When a MAIS program also meets the definition of an MDAP, the DAE will be the MDA unless delegated to a DoD Component or other official.
-The DAE will designate the program as either a MAIS or an MDAP, and the Program Manager will manage the program consistent with the designation.

-^{3.} The MDA (either the DAE or, if delegated, the DoD Chief Information Officer (CIO) or another designee) will designate MAIS programs as ACAT IAM or ACAT IAC.
-MAIS programs will not be designated as ACAT II.

-^{4.} AIS: A system of computer hardware, computer software, data or telecommunications that performs functions such as collecting, processing, storing, transmitting, and displaying information.
-Excluded are computer resources, both hardware and software, that are an integral part of a weapon or weapon system; used for highly sensitive classified programs (as determined by the Secretary of Defense); used for other highly sensitive information technology (IT) programs (as determined by the DoD CIO); or determined by the DAE or designee to be better overseen as a non-AIS program (e.g., a program with a low ratio of RDT&E funding to total program acquisition costs or that requires significant hardware development).

-^{5.} When determined by the USD(AT&L) (or designee), IT services programs that achieve the MAIS threshold will follow the procedures applicable to MAIS programs specified in this instruction.
-All other acquisitions of services will comply with Enclosure 9 of DoD Instruction 5000.02 (Reference (h)) until cancelled by issuance of the new acquisition of services instruction.

-^{6.} As delegated by the Secretary of Defense or Secretary of the Military Department.
+- 1. The Special Interest designation is typically based on one or more of the following factors: technological complexity; congressional interest; a large commitment of resources; or the program is critical to the achievement of a capability or set of capabilities, part of a system of systems, or a joint program.
+Programs that already meet the MDAP and MAIS thresholds cannot be designated as Special Interest. - 2.
+When a MAIS program also meets the definition of an MDAP, the DAE will be the MDA unless delegated to a DoD Component or other official.
+The DAE will designate the program as either a MAIS or an MDAP, and the Program Manager will manage the program consistent with the designation. - 3.
+The MDA (either the DAE or, if delegated, the DoD Chief Information Officer (CIO) or another designee) The DAE will designate MAIS programs as ACAT IAM or ACAT IAC.
+MAIS programs will not be designated as ACAT II. - 4.
+AIS: A system of computer hardware, computer software, data or telecommunications that performs functions such as collecting, processing, storing, transmitting, and displaying information.
+Excluded are computer resources, both hardware and software, that are an integral part of a weapon or weapon system; used for highly sensitive classified programs (as determined by the Secretary of Defense); used for other highly sensitive information technology (IT) programs (as determined by the DoD CIO; or determined by the DAE or designee to be better overseen as a non-AIS program (e.g., a program with a low ratio of RDT&E funding to total program acquisition costs or that requires significant hardware development). - 5.
+When determined by the USD (AT&L) (or designee), IT services programs that achieve the MAIS threshold will follow the procedures applicable to MAIS programs specified in this instruction.
+Additionally, regardless of MAIS status, software that is acquired as a service will be managed under this Instruction.
+IT services that are designated ACAT III or lower AIS programs will be managed under this Instruction.
+All other acquisitions of services will comply with Enclosure 9 of DoD Instruction 5000.02 (Reference (h)) until cancelled by issuance of the new acquisition of services instruction DoD Instruction 5000.74 (Reference (i)). - 6.
+As delegated by the Secretary of Defense or Secretary of the Military Department.